thi-truong/thi-truong.github.io/_portfolio/portfolio-1.md

 **Learning in the field**: I have led field trips in 5 classes (2 overnight/multi-day) in Southern California, Eastern Oregon, and Coastal Oregon.

-**Collaborating and Innovating**: I have served as instructor of record in 2 classes.
+**Collaboration**: I have served as instructor of record in 2 classes.
 I have worked with 12 instructors in my capacity as a GTA and collaborate often to maximize student usability of course materials.
 I am adept at Blackboard and Canvas.

 ## List of Courses